 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are two main types of antipsychotic medications:
+There are three main types of antipsychotic medications:

 First-generation (typical) antipsychotics